Skateboard and Longboard Buyers Guide

-If you're looking for your first skateboard, you've come to the right place.
-Your first decision is choosing a deck.
-This will determine what other components you will choose.
+If you're looking for your first skateboard or you want to dial in your board setup you've come to the right place.
 Our Team loves shaping you the best so we put our heads together to give you the basics on how to choose the right skateboard deck for the kind of skateboarding you want to do.

 Here’s what we’ll cover:

 PARTS OF SKATEBOARDS AND LONGBOARDS

 Start here to learn all the parts of a skateboard and how they come together to create one of the greatest inventions of all time.

 Deck - Is the standing platform, made from layers of laminated wood.

 Trucks - Allow the board to turn and provide axles for the wheels.